lukrycyfa/crowdfund-tutorial-main/Crowd-Fund-Tutorial-with-Eth-Brownie-on-Celo.md

 - This next block creates our `Donate()` function to accept donations made to the crowdfund.
     - the first line defines the function adding a `public` `specifier` and a `modifier` `payable`, the second and third lines makes use of require to assert first, that the caller is not the `contract owner` and the next asserting the value sent for donation is not < the minimum donation value.
     - The fourth line transfers the donation to the `contract owner`, the next line makes update to `_TotalDonations` & `_DonationBalance` variables,
-    - the next block checks if the caller had made a donation before and updates the necessary variables then emits a donation has been made,
+    - the next block checks if the caller had made a donation before, and updates the necessary variables then emits a donation has been made,
     - Else a new `Donor` struct should be created using the next block for the caller and a DonationMade Even is emitted.

 ```sol